eyra/feldspar/README.md

 1. Prompt the participant to select the DDP file
 2. Extract the data of interest from the selected DDP file.
 Try to aggregate and anonymize as much as possible.
-3. Present the extracted data on screen in clear tables to allow the participant to investigate the data that they are about to donate and buttons to choose to either donate or not.
+3. Present the extracted data on screen in clear tables to allow the participant to investigate the data that they are about to donate and buttons to choose to either donate or not (consent screen).
 If a data storage is connected, the extracted data is stored only when participants agree to donate.

 Example script: [`script.py`](src/framework/processing/py/port/script.py).